Mafalda-SFU/Mafalda-SFU.github.io/docs/_pages/testimonials.md

   [Deepgrid Datacentre](https://deepgrid.in/), is using Mafalda SFU vertical scaling solution to help
   [Neelakantha Bhanu Prakash](https://en.wikipedia.org/wiki/Neelakantha_Bhanu_Prakash)
-  teach mathematics in India, up to 10.000 childrens at a time.
+  teach mathematics in India, up to 10.000 children at a time.